 So, to round up, as I’ve suggested, you should aim to:

 - have a deep understanding of who your photography products and services help,

 - have clarity on your messaging,

 - know what you’re trying to achieve in your business,

-- commit time to working towards your goals.
+- commit time to work towards your goals.

 - and, have an action plan to make your goals achievable.

-I believe that these are five fundamental of successful photography marketing.
+I believe that these are five fundamentals of successful photography marketing.
 Getting these things clarified and planned out before you go head-first into marketing your photography would be a wise move.

 I’d love to know whether you’ve got goals and a strategic plan in place for your marketing.
 Or, if not, what your struggles are around this.
 Let me know in the comments below!

 While you’re here, why not pin this article for later and click on the image below to sign up to my freebie library?